-We charge the management fee each day based on the gross asset value (GAV) of the Fund.
+We charge the management fee each day based on the GAV of the Fund.
 The annual fund charges in the PDS are an estimate based on the net asset value of the Fund.
-We have estimated the management fee in the PDS based on the Fund's GAV (as defined in the Trust Deed) and converted to an annualised percentage of average Net Asset Value (NAV).
-The difference between the Fund's NAV and GAV is the aggregate of any accruals for fees and expenses.
-The only fees accrued in the Fund is the management fee as the manager pays all fees and expenses from this fee.
+We have estimated the management fee in the PDS based on the Fund's GAV (determined in accordance with the Trust Deed) and converted to an annualised percentage of average net asset value.
+The difference between the Fund's net asset value and GAV is the aggregate of any accruals for fees and expenses.
+The only fees accrued in the Fund is the management fee as we pay all fees and expenses from this fee.